 4 Constitution Day Read Alouds

-Below are 4 children’s books about the constitution.
+Below are 4 children’s books about the constitution that are great fall books for kids.
 Your students will love these Constitution Day books!

 1. We the Kids by David Catrow